-NRE Tas allocates significant resources to respond appropriately to dog attacks on little penguins, including:
+NRE Tasmania allocates significant resources to respond appropriately to dog attacks on little penguins, including:

 The Dog Control Act 2000